ryan-connor/weather-app/README.md

 Basic Weather App that calls the openweathermap.org api to access weather based on input city.
+Note that the api key is kept in a separate config file that was not uploaded to github.